-Once all the risks that may be subject to a possible internal audit have been identified, the audits are prioritised based on: (i) the risk exposure; and (ii) the requests made by the ARMC, Senior Management and CEOs in the different countries.
-Notwithstanding the above, the Internal Audit Plan must be consistent in terms of its planning and compliance with both material and human resources assigned to the Internal Audit and Risk Control Department.
+Once all the risks that may be subject to a possible internal audit have been identified, the audits are prioritised based on: (i) the risk exposure; (ii) the requests made by the ARMC, and Senior Management.
+In this regard, it is worth mentioning that during the planning process, Cellnex ensures that the Internal Audit Management has the material and human resources necessary for the execution of the defined Audit Plan.

 The above information is used to generate and prepare an Internal Audit Plan that is annually submitted for approval by the ARMC.
-In this regard, the Internal Audit Plan for 2024 was approved by the ARMC at a meeting held on 8 November 2023.
-Once the Internal Audit Plan has been approved, the Internal Audit and Risk Control Department has working plans in place for each of the processes to be audited, which provide details about every test and control to be performed to every process and sub-process for the validation of said working plan.
-Those working plans are reviewed by the Internal Audit and Risk Control Department before the start of the audit.
+In this regard, the Internal Audit Plan for 2024 was approved by the ARMC at a meeting held on 8 November 2023, which also approved the internal audit plan for 2025 in a meeting held on 5 December 2024.
+Upon the approval of the Audit Plan, the Internal Audit Management prepares working plans for each of the processes to be audited, which include details about every test and control to be performed to every process and sub-process.